Test-Driven Development for Code Generation: METHODOLOGY

-Figure \ref{fig:Approach} shows a general overview of the TGen pipeline.
-We briefly describe each step below: \begin{enumerate} \item \textbf{Input Phase}: The pipeline starts by accepting two primary inputs: the programming \textit{prompt} that gives a short description of the task, and the \textit{tests} which contain the unit tests and the required signature for the desired solution.
-These tests serve both as specifications for the code to meet and as a verification tool for the output
+Figure \ref{fig:Approach} provides an overview of the proposed \textit{TGen} framework’s pipeline, which we use for evaluation.
+Each part of the pipeline is described below: \begin{enumerate} \item \textbf{Input Phase}: The evaluation pipeline starts by accepting two main inputs: the \textit{problem statement} describing the task and the \textit{tests} containing the public unit tests and the required signature, if any, to be enforced in the desired solution.
+These tests serve both as specifications for the code to meet and as a verification tool for the output.
+These tests serve as both specifications and verification tools.
+Tests provided to the LLM during generation are labelled as supplied tests, while the rest are private tests.
+For competitive programming problems, the challenge description is the problem statement, and available public tests are supplied tests.

-\item \textbf{TGEN Specialized Agents}: Specialized agents within the TDG framework utilize the intent and available context from the input phase to guide the LLM engine.
-These agents are adept at interpreting the prompt and structuring the problem in a way that is amenable to the LLM's reasoning capabilities

-\item \textbf{LLM Engine}: The core reasoning engine, powered by state-of-the-art LLMs (e.g., GPT-3.5 \& 4 Turbo), processes the structured input.
-It generates code that it hypothesizes will pass the provided tests, leveraging its foundational model and any additional context or remediation strategies provided by the specialized agents
+\item \textbf{LLM Engine}: The core reasoning engine, powered by state-of-the-art LLMs (e.g., Meta Llama 3, GPT-3.5 \& GPT-4 Turbo), processes the structured input.
+The foundational model leverages its own knowledge and any supplied context to generate an output response.
+This study uses GPT-4 Turbo v1106 for all experiments, with results validated using Meta Llama 3.